bryannemcd/ScaleRPy/README.md

 ## Acknowledgements
-This software benefits greatly from SciPy (for the kernel density estimates and ridge fitting functions).
+This software benefits greatly from SciPy (for the kernel density estimates and ridge fitting functions) and numpy.